 Tesla is one of the few car companies that sells its vehicles direct to the public in the US, other manufacturers sell their vehicles through franchised dealers.

-This has lead to sales of Tesla being banned in states like New Jersey, this will come into place on the first of April, and other US states are also looking at similar bans.
+This has led to sales of Tesla being banned in states like New Jersey.
+This ban will come into place on the first of April, and other US states are also looking at similar bans.

 Now Tesla has reached an agreement with the Ohio Automobile Dealers Association that will allow them to sell their electric vehicles direct to the public in Ohio.